Resources

 The November 2026 WOF inspection changes: an IO's guide

-From 1 November 2026 light vehicle inspection frequency changes, AEB and Lane Keep Assist enter WoF scope, and penalties rise.
+From 1 November 2026 light vehicle inspection frequency changes, ADAS warning-indicator checks enter WoF and CoF A scope, and penalties rise.
 What inspecting organisations need to action before the date.

 VIRM & regulatory change